 In the UK as a whole, allegations of corporate offending involve the same criminal process, enforcement agencies and court system as investigations and prosecutions of individuals.
 As a corporate is a legal rather than a natural person, certain steps vary because of this status (e.g., how it may need to respond to enquiries from a regulator, how a corporate will appear in court (via counsel) and how it is sentenced if guilty of an offence).
 Some key law enforcement authorities involved in the regulation, investigation or prosecution of corporates in the UK include (not exhaustively) the following:

-- National Crime Agency (NCA) and local police forces – tend to lead investigations involving smaller-scale or less complex fraud or corporate crime, which is then prosecuted by the Crown Prosecution Service (CPS).
+- National Crime Agency (NCA) and local police forces – tend to lead investigations involving significant but smaller-scale or less complex fraud or corporate crime, which is then prosecuted by the Crown Prosecution Service (CPS).

 - The Police Service of Northern Ireland – investigates crimes within the jurisdiction of Northern Ireland.
 Crimes are then prosecuted by the Public Prosecution Service of Northern Ireland (PPSNI).

 - The Police Service of Scotland (Police Scotland) – investigates crimes within the jurisdiction of Scotland.
 Crimes are then prosecuted by the Crown Office and Procurator Fiscal Service (COPFS).

 - HMRC – investigates tax-related offending (including money laundering) throughout the UK, which is then prosecuted by the CPS, PPSNI or the COPFS, as appropriate.